coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

-**Well of Many Worlds:** This strange, interdimensional device looks just like a *portable hole.* Anything placed within it is immediately cast to another world---a parallel world, another planet, or a different plane (chosen randomly).
+**Well of Many Worlds:** This strange, interdimensional device looks just like a *portable hole.* Anything placed within it is immediately cast to another world—a parallel world, another planet, or a different plane (chosen randomly).
 If the well is moved, the random factor again comes into play.
 It can be picked up, folded, or rolled, just as a *portable hole* can be.
 Objects from the world the well touches can come